antoyang/VidChapters/README.md

 conda activate PDVC_env
 python train.py --cfg_path cfgs/chapters_clip_pdvc.yml --gpu_id 0 --epoch 5 --no_self_iou --lr 1e-4
 ```
+Test inference with PDVC can be done by setting the evaluation paths to the test data in the config, using the same script and setting the parameters `--load` pointing to a pretrained checkpoint and `--epoch 0`.

 For the text tiling + LLaMA zero-shot baseline, run:
 ```